 Is Salt An Acid Or A Base

 Salt, a ubiquitous substance in our lives, is often taken for granted.
 We sprinkle it on our food, use it to preserve meats, and even rely on it for various industrial processes.
 But have you ever stopped to wonder: is salt an acid or a base?
-This question delves into the heart of chemistry and requires a nuanced understanding of acids, bases, and the very nature of salts themselves.
+This question looks at the heart of chemistry and requires a nuanced understanding of acids, bases, and the very nature of salts themselves Small thing, real impact.
+Nothing fancy..

 Understanding Acids and Bases: The Fundamentals